Simultaneous Estimation of Non-Gaussian Components and their Correlation Structure

 \subsection{Methods}

 For our evaluation, we used data generated according to the model in Section~\ref{ssec:model}.
 We considered both data with independent components and data with components which had statistical dependencies within certain blocks.
 The interest of using independent components (sources) in the evaluation is to check that the model does not impose dependencies among the estimates when the underlying sources are truly independent.
 For the independent sources, the $u_{ii}$ in (\ref{eqn:lambda}) were sampled from an inverse-Gamma distribution with shape parameter $k_{ii}=2$ and scale parameter $(m^{\prime}_{ii})^2=1$.
 The other elements $u_{ij}, i \neq j$, were set to zero.
 Thus, $\Lam$ was a diagonal matrix, with $\lambda_{ii}=u_{ii}$, and the generated sources $s_i$ were statistically independent on each other.
 For the block-dependent sources, $\lambda_{ii}=\sum_{k=1}^d u_{ik}$ and $\lambda_{ij}=-u_{ij}$ as in (\ref{eqn:lambda}).
 The $u_{ii}$ were for all $i$ from an inverse-Gamma distribution with shape parameter $k_{ii}=2$ and scale parameter $(m^{\prime}_{ii})^2=1$.
 The variables $u_{12}$, $u_{13}$ and $u_{23}$ were sampled from an inverse-Gamma distribution with shape parameter $k_{ii}=2$ and scale parameter $(m^{\prime}_{ij})^2=1/3$, while the remaining $u_{ij}$ were set to zero.
 With this setup, the $s_1$, $s_2$ and $s_3$ are statistically dependent while the other sources are conditionally independent.
-This dependency structure creates a block structure in the linear and energy correlation matrices, the latter of which is the correlation matrix of the squared random variables, as shown later.
+This dependency structure creates a block structure in the linear and energy correlation matrices where any pairs of $(s_1,s_2,s_3)$ show relatively stronger dependencies than the other pairs (Figure~\ref{fig:blocksource} (c) and (d)).
+The energy correlation matrix is the correlation matrix of the squared random variables whose $(i,j)$-th element is given by

+where $E$ denotes the expectation and $E\{s_i\}=0$.
 After generating the sources, each component was standardized so that it has the zero mean and unit variance.